ChaChaNop-Slide/ptrfind/README.md

 ## Features
 - Automatic memory region detection: \
 Don't want to copy-paste the `libc`'s address-range every time?
 No problem!
-Keywords like "libc", "loader", "image" and even "tls" are detected automatically, and translated to the respecrive memory-range.
+Keywords like "libc", "loader", "image" and even "tls" are detected automatically, and translated to the respective memory-range.
 Providing the file name or absolute path of a mapped object file also works!
 - Leak-chains \
 Can't get to your destination directly?
 With `--chain`, `ptrfind` will locate leak-chains for you, i.e. getting to your location in multiple leaks.
 Ezpz!
 - Bad Bytes filtering \
-You can only leak pointer without NULL-Bytes?
+You can only leak pointers without NULL-Bytes?
 Don't want newlines in your pointer?
 Give `ptrfind` a list of bad bytes, and you will only get pointers without them.
 - Caching \
 The results of read-only pages are automatically cached, so that future executions will be considerably faster!
 Use `-c` to also cache-writeable pages, or `--clear-cache` to start from scratch.
 - Independent of `gef` or `pwndbg`, also works in vanilla gdb